selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part1-setup.markdown

 };

 ```
-Fill in the credentials found under Settings of your app from Selfbits and copy it accordingly to the APPCONFIG variable, be sure not to copy any whitespaces!
+Fill in the credentials found under Settings of your app from Selfbits and copy it accordingly to the APPCONFIG variable, be sure not to copy any white spaces!

 That's it, we are ready to start.
-Feel free to browse the Selfibts dashboard and continue.
+Feel free to browse the Selfibts dashboard and [continue](dashboard-tutorial-part1-setup).